abartolo-tb/Coherent-mu-e-Conversion-at-NLO/README.md

 # Coherent-mu-e-Conversion-at-NLO
-Numerical simulation code for the paper arXiv:1710.02129
+Numerical simulation code for the paper: Coherent μ−e Conversion at Next-to-Leading Order [arXiv:1710.02129]